Heroes and Villains (TV series)

-Heroes and Villains is a 2007–2008 BBC Television drama series looking at key moments in the lives and reputations of some of the greatest warriors of history.
+Heroes and Villains is a 2007 BBC Television docudrama series looking at key moments in the lives and reputations of some of the greatest warriors of history.
 Each hour-long episode features a different historical figure, including Napoleon I of France, Attila the Hun, Spartacus, Hernán Cortés, Richard I of England, and Tokugawa Ieyasu.
 The statements at the beginning of each episode read: "This film depicts real events and real characters.
 It is based on the accounts of writers of the time.
 It has been written with the advice of modern historians."
 In the United States the show was aired on The Military Channel and was called Warriors.

 Production

 The series was filmed by BBC Factual department in 720p high definition with the Panasonic DVCPRO HD cameras.
 The greenscreen scenes were filmed with handheld AG-HVX200 cameras.

 Episodes

 The numbering of the six episodes that make up the series is debatable due to them being listed differently on different sources.
 The DVD release has them listed in the order of Spartacus, Attila the Hun, Shogun, Richard the Lionheart, Cortes, and Napoleon; while the BBC website guide has them listed as Napoleon 1/6, Cortes 2/6, Attila the Hun 3/6, Shogun 4/6, Spartacus 5/6, and Richard the Lionheart 6/6.
 However they are listed here by their airdate according to the BBC website.